attargah/admin-bar/README.md

 ```blade
 <x-admin-bar-admin-bar />
 ```
+This component needs `Tailwind CSS ` to look correct on your page.<br>
 The bar will only appear for authenticated users.
 To customize further, you can publish and modify the `resources/views/components/admin-bar.blade.php` file.